recoveryhub/edition_template/paratext/docs/3-site-config-guide.md

 ---
-layout: default
+layout: paginate
 title: Site Configuration Guide
-permalink: docs/config
+permalink: documentation/site-config
-docs_number: 2
 category: documentation
 ---
 # Site Configuration Guide

-The Recovery Hub edition template facilitates customizations through the site’s `_config.yml` file.
-The `_config.yml` file contains settings that affect your whole site.
-Most are settings you are expected to set up once and rarely edit after that.
-Comments in the template `_config.yml` file should help to guide you in initial setup of that file.
-Below is some additional information about the `_config.yml` file.
+The Recovery Hub digital edition template allows you to configure and customize your site through the `_config.yml` file.
+Most of the configuration settings in that file are settings you are expected to set up once and rarely edit after that.

+We have provided comments throughout `_config.yml` to explain what each setting does, but the documentation on this page offers a more detailed walkthrough to follow when you're setting up your site for the first time.

 ## Markdown Config